 So what does non-fungibility mean when we are talking about ERC-721 tokens?
-It means that each end every token is unique and can’t be exchanged in a fungible way with another ERC-721 Token.
+It means that each end of every token is unique and can’t be exchanged in a fungible way with another ERC-721 Token.
 A great example from the real, tangible world is art, like paintings.
-Every painting has its own characteristics and specifics and is clearly differentiable to another painting.
+Every painting has its own characteristics and specifics and is clearly different from another painting.

 The same situation is with ERC-721 tokens.
 Each token has a specific set of attributes that define that particular token and in that way differentiates it from the others.

 The first successful implementation of ERC-721 tokens was CryptoKitties, a game on the Ethereum platform that at one point in time was so popular that it amounted to 30% of total traffic (transactions) on Ethereum blockchain and in that process congested the network while skyrocketing transaction costs.

 CryptoKitties are collectible cats that allow users to buy, own and exchange unique digital representations of cats that “live” on the Ethereum blockchain as each and every cat represents one token.

 In the token itself, the current owner is recorded via the wallet/public key he possesses.

 Decentraland is a platform based on virtual reality and it’s built on top of the Ethereum blockchain.
 Users are able to build and create virtual worlds and the basis of the whole platform is a system of “land” upon which everything can be built.

 Users can buy a certain piece of land that is integrated into the Ethereum blockchain making in the process an immutable ownership registry.
 That specific piece of land is called LAND and it is represented through a non-fungible ERC-721 token.